lanl/GSM/ReadMe.md

 ### Client Usage (GSM API) <a name="client-usage"></a>

-What is up with the API?
-Talk about data initialization, model construction, etc.
+No client usage of the GSM is presently recorded.
+Potential clients that may benefit from implementation of the GSM include, but are not limited to:
++ MCNP
++ GEANT
++ Others?

 ## Documentation <a name="docs"></a>
-___

 Documentation of the GSM prior to its creation may be found by referencing various CEM and LAQGSM event generator reports.
 Note that some of the documentation contained by GSM refers to some of these reports and the references therein.
+Some documentation of GSM developments may additionally be found from brief research.
 Documentation of the source code for GSM may be easily generated via Doxygen as follows:

 ```bash
 cd ./Docs